ibm-cloud-docs/devsecops/devsecops-tekton-cd-compliance.md

 ## Guided setup overview for the CD toolchain
 {: #cd-devsecops-tekton-cd-guided}

-Either of the two methods described in this document takes you to the guided setup experience.
-This setup guides you through the toolchain setup process in a logical order while presenting the recommended configuration options that are required to create your toolchain.
-You can also view the following video tutorial that demonstrates the setup process:
+View the following video tutorial to get an overview of the setup process:

 ![Getting Started with DevSecOps in IBM Cloud - Part 2 - Continuous Delivery Toolchain](https://video.ibm.com/embed/channel/23944579/video/Getting-Started-with-DevSecOps-2){: video output="iframe" data-script="none" id="watsonmediaplayer" width="560" height="315" scrolling="no" allowfullscreen webkitallowfullscreen mozAllowFullScreen frameborder="0" style="border: 0 none transparent;"}

-A progress indicator is presented in the left margin showing the steps needed to complete the configuration and allowing navigation to a previous step with a mouse click.
-The configuration options for the current step are presented to the right of the progress indicator in the main area of the page.

 ![DevSecOps Continuous Delivery toolchain welcome page](images/devsecops-cd-welcome.png){: caption="DevSecOps Continuous Delivery toolchain welcome page" caption-side="bottom"}

+A progress indicator shows your progress in completing the configuration.
+If you need to return to a previous step, you can use the progress indicator to navigate to a previous step.

+The configuration options for the current step are displayed in the main area of the page.

-To advance to the next step click the **Continue** button at the bottom of the current step.
-You can only advance to the next step when the configuration for the current step is complete and valid.
-You can navigate to the previous step by clicking the **Back** button.
+To advance to the next step, click **Continue**.
+You can advance to the next step only when the configuration for the current step is complete and valid.
+You can navigate to the previous step by clicking **Back**.

-Some steps may have an **Advanced Options** toggle at the top of the page.
-These steps by default present you with the minimum recommended configuration needed.
-However, advanced users that need finer grained control can click the **Advanced Options** toggle to reveal all options for the underlying integration.
+Some steps might have an **Advanced Options** toggle at the top of the page.
+These steps present you with the minimum recommended configuration.
+However, advanced users that need fine-grained control can click the **Advanced Options** toggle to see all options for the underlying integration.

 ![DevSecOps advanced options toggle](images/devsecops-advanced-options-toggle.png){: caption="DevSecOps advanced options toggle" caption-side="bottom"}

 After you successfully complete all of the steps, click **Create** to create the toolchain.

 You can return to previous steps in the guided installer.
-The toolchain installer retains all of the configurations that you completed in the successive stages.
+The toolchain installer retains all of the configurations that you completed.
 {: tip}

 ## Start the CD toolchain setup